- 2.1 Create Project

 - Download link for the software development kit installer (the file that ends with .sh) — Download this file to your Linux host platform and install it.
 The .sh file will install the complete cross build system, including the cross toolchain (with all the libraries that are in your BSP), the Linux kernel source tree and a root filesystem, so that you can start developing your application.

-- Download link for the Desktop Factory build system* (factory.tar.gz) — The link on your build output page is for a version of the Desktop Factory that is preconfigured for your processor and development board.
+- Download link for the Factory Desktop build system* (factory.tar.gz) — The link on your build output page is for a version of the Factory that is preconfigured for your processor and development board.

-- * NOTE: This option is available to full/paid subscribers only.
+- * NOTE: This option is available to Vybrid and paid customers only.

 - Download link for the Build Summary text file (the file that ends in .txt) — A text file will be included with every workorder that you design using LinuxLink.
 The summary lists all the packages/APIs and versions used in your board support package and matching software development kit, as well as licensing information, so that you’ll know what licensing schemes you have to acknowledge or follow in your product design.